-=Note → Do not include any special depreciation on Line 2
+=Note→ Do not include any special depreciation on Line 2

-- for property that you sold, traded, abandoned, or otherwise disposed of in this taxable year in this tax year, or - that you claimed on Gulf Opportunity Zone property acquired on or after August 28, 2005.
+- for property that you sold, traded, abandoned, or otherwise disposed of in this tax year, or - that you claimed on Gulf Opportunity Zone or Liberty Zone property.

 Line 3 - Last year of regular depreciation: Lines 3 and 9 allow you to claim the same total Illinois depreciation deductions and federal depreciation deductions over the period for which you can claim federal depreciation deductions for an asset.